ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Tools/CmdLine-Tools/ReadMe from Keripo.txt

 - file handler for zip, unzip, unrar, tar, bzip2 and gzip
 - "/opt/Tools/CmdLine-Tools/Bin" added to $PATH for access by the shell
+- "/opt/Tools/CmdLine-Tools/John" is set to $JOHN for John the ripper

 To do:
 - port more command line tools!!!